-- 5.1 Boats will be identified by the Sail Number. - 5.2 Boats and sails will be assigned by the OA - 5.3 Each team will be assigned a 'Sail Number' (A, B, C, etc.).
-Each week, teams shall collect their Sail Number patches and attach them to the forward end of their mainsail using the velcro provided.
+- 5.1 Boats will be identified by the Sail Number. - 5.2 Boats and sails will be assigned by the OA. - 5.3 Each team will be assigned a 'Sail Number' (A, B, C, etc.).
+Teams shall collect their Sail Number patches at the Briefing and attach them to the forward end of their mainsail using the velcro provided.